WILDFIRE UPDATES: Summer 2025

 HEALTH ALERTS:

-• Check the Air Quality Health Index for your region and visit our Wildfires page to learn how to reduce exposure to wildfire smoke.
+• Currently there are no Air Quality Warnings in place.
+Check the Air Quality Health Index forthe most current information and visit our Wildfires page to learn how to reduce exposure to wildfire smoke.

 • Find support for patients with wildfire smoke inhalation.